Motorola wins German patent case ruling vs Apple

-Motorola Mobility (MMI.N) won a preliminary injunction against Apple Inc (AAPL.O) in Germany, which could bar the sales of iPhones and iPads in the country.
+Motorola Mobility won a preliminary injunction against Apple Inc in Germany, which could bar the sales of iPhones and iPads in the country.

 A regional German court in Mannheim ruled on Friday that Apple Sales International -- European sales subsidiary of Apple in Cork, Ireland -- must stop selling or distributing mobile devices that infringe certain Motorola patents.